Naan Mahaan Alla (2010 film): Plot

-Following his cremation, Jeeva tells the cops not to pursue the killers anymore as it would bring nothing, but trouble for his middle-class family.
+Following his cremation, Jeeva tells the cops not to pursue the killers anymore, as it would bring nothing but trouble for his middle-class family.
 However, Jeeva decides to take the law into his hands, fearing the gang might commit more inhumane crimes if they are scot-free.
 Jeeva recalls one of the men during his father's death, who looked the same as Pragasam described him during his visit to the morgue.
 Jeeva enlists the help of his friend and a gangster named Kutti Nadesan to track down the gang.
-With his influence, Kutti Nadesan asks his gang to bring all the guys who plan for a murder in Chennai so that Jeeva can identify him.
-While Jeeva is busy identifying the killers, Pey Babu leaves upon being questioned by Nadesan.
+With his influence, Kutti Nadesan asks his gang to bring all the guys who planned a murder in Chennai so that Jeeva can identify him.
+While Jeeva is busy identifying the killers, Pey Babu leaves after being questioned by Nadesan.

-Jeeva realizes Pey Babu was the man who delivered pamphlets at his home before Pragasam's murder.
-A chase ensues and Jeeva succeeds in capturing Pey Babu after a brief fight.
+Jeeva realizes that Pey Babu was the man who delivered pamphlets at his home before Pragasam's murder.
+A chase ensues, and Jeeva captures Pey Babu after a brief fight.
 He orders him to call the boys and tell them to stay in front of their college.
 Jeeva succeeds in capturing his father's killer and tries to escape, but the gang gets alerted and ends up freeing their friend from Jeeva's custody following a glass bottle attack.
-One of the gang members stabs Pey Babu to his death.
+One of the gang members stabs Pey Babu to death.
 Jeeva chases the attacker near a railway line where the two brutally fight, resulting in the attacker getting run over by a train.

 Jeeva visits the deceased gang member's funeral to catch his friends, who escape before Jeeva sees them.
-They go to the beach and Nadesan is also there, along with his henchmen.
+They go to the beach, where Nadesan and his henchmen also are.
 The gang gets drunk and vows to kill Jeeva, who contacts Nadesan to find out about the four remaining boys.
 Noticing the boys yelling, Nadesan asks for specifics and confirms the gang's location at the beach.
 While trying to confront the gang, Nadesan and his henchmen are lured into a trap, where they are all eliminated one by one before Jeeva arrives.
 A brutal fight ensues, leaving the gang members fatally wounded.
 Jeeva throws them into a pit and departs after burying all of them.